 If you have developed post-traumatic stress disorder you will usually experience some similar feelings that you had during the event.
 There are usually four main types of symptoms:

 You might also have some other mental health concerns that came along around the same time, or a little while after.
 Things like depression, anxiety and even substance abuse (alcohol and/or drugs) are common with people who have PTSD, especially if you have been living with it for a while.

 There are a number of things that Workers Compensation can help you with.
 In many cases, suffering from post-traumatic stress disorder means that you are unable to continue your work because it is traumatic and painful to do so.
-Workers Compensation is there to help you financially so that you can recover as completely as possible.
+Workers Compensation is there to help you financially with this psychological injury so that you can recover as completely as possible.

 If you are looking to claim for workplace-related post-traumatic stress disorder with Workers Compensation it is important to get the process started as soon as you can.
 There are time limits for work compensation claims in Queensland.